merendamattia/merendamattia.github.io/education/_posts/2026-07-01-master-degree.md

 ---

-## Development of reliable, safe and secure software
+## Development of Reliable, Safe and Secure Software
 #### Isolette: UI Simulation & Scenario Visualization for Safety-Critical Systems

 Isolette is a model project for the development of safety-critical software, simulating a neonatal incubator system that monitors and controls temperature to ensure infant health.
 The project emphasizes formal specifications, deterministic behavior, and testability under strict requirements.